 Spaza shop owners often start their businesses because they noticed a gap in their community or they have a passion, such as baking or beer-brewing, that they wish to capitalise on.
 This kind of business strategy is referred to as “bootstrapping.”
-Customers buy from spaza shops because of: their cheap prices; good service; personality such as friendliness and fairness; it being the only shop in area, having the right stock, good quality, and that they open early.
+Customers buy from spaza shops because of: their cheap prices; good service; personality such as friendliness and fairness; it is the only shop in the area, having the right stock, good quality, and that they open early.

-Spaza shops has often been seen as something that evolved out of necessity and circumstance.
-However, this mind-set needs to be adjusted to make room for a more positive perception towards this essential segment of the traditional trade sector; which contributes R46-billion per annum to the SA economy.
+Spaza shops have often been seen as something that evolved out of necessity and circumstance.
+However, this mindset needs to be adjusted to make room for a more positive perception towards this essential segment of the traditional trade sector; which contributes R46-billion per annum to the SA economy.
 Historically, South African spaza shops began as shops situated at the owner’s home that sold a few household items, but gradually many of them have evolved into entrepreneurial projects, which include other locations and as well as many other products and services.

 Spaza shops are ideally positioned for small, top-up occasions, being conveniently situated on commuting routes and close to shoppers’ homes.
 These businesses provide vital goods and services to informal settlement residents, as well as stimulate economic growth by circulating money within the community.